 1. A few family members use a variation of the family name as Illendula or Illendala.

-2. We are aware that there are families using the same family name but belonging to other Hindu communities.
 We are also aware of another Brahmin family using the same surname, but our inquiry found that there was no relationship at any level with this branch.

-3. Further, our surname or family name has no connection with the town of Illendu or Yellendu in Khammam District.
 More research needs to be done with adequate time, energy, and resources on how and why different people use ILLINDALA as their family name.

 The information contained in this website is the exclusive property of this branch of ILLINDALA’s.